fo76utils/fo76utils/doc/render.md

 * **-mlod INT**: Set level of detail for models, 0 (default and best) to 4.
 * **-vis BOOL**: Render only objects visible from distance.
 * **-ndis BOOL**: If zero, also render initially disabled objects.
 * **-hqm STRING**: Add high quality model path name pattern.
-Meshes that match the pattern are always rendered at the highest level of detail, with normal and cube mapping enabled.
+Meshes that match the pattern are always rendered at the highest level of detail, with normal mapping and reflections enabled.
 Using **meshes** as the pattern matches all models.
 * **-xm STRING**: Add excluded model path name pattern. **-xm meshes** disables all solid objects.
 Use **-xm babylon** to disable Nuclear Winter objects in Fallout 76.

 ### View options